GoVanguard/compliance-hipaa-softwaredev/Software_Developers_Guide_to_HIPAA_Compliance.md

 **Does HIPAA Compliance Apply?** Yes, the developer is a business associate of the provider, because it is creating, receiving, maintaining and transmitting protected health information (PHI) on behalf of a covered entity.
 In this case, the provider contracts with the app developer for patient management services that involve creating, receiving, maintaining and transmitting PHI, and the app is a means for providing those services.

 ### App Scenario 4:
 A consumer downloads to their smartphone a mobile PHR app offered by their health plan that offers users in its network the ability to request, download and store health plan records and check the status of claims and coverage decisions.
 The app also contains the plan’s wellness tools for members, so they can track their progress in improving their health.
 Health plan analyzes health information and data about app usage to understand the effectiveness of its health and wellness offerings.
-App developer also offers a separate, direct to-consumer version of the app that consumers can use to store, manage, and organize their health records, to improve their health habits and to send health information to providers.
+App developer also offers a separate, direct-to-consumer version of the app that consumers can use to store, manage, and organize their health records, to improve their health habits and to send health information to providers.

 **Does HIPAA Compliance Apply?** Yes, concerning the app offered by the health plan, and no, when offering the direct-to-consumer app.
 The developer is a business associate of the health plan because it is creating, receiving, maintaining or transmitting protected health information (PHI) on behalf of a covered entity.
 The developer must comply with applicable HIPAA Rules requirements concerning the PHI involved in its work on behalf of the health plan. **But its “direct-to-consumer” product is not provided on behalf of a covered entity or other business associates, and developer activities concerning that product are not subject to the HIPAA Rules.** Therefore, as long as the developer keeps the health information attached to these two versions of the app separate, so that information from the direct-to-consumer version is not part of the product offering to the covered entity health plan, **the developer does not need to apply HIPAA protections to the consumer information obtained through the “direct-to-consumer” app**.